Tuition Fee Loan

 I am paying my own tuition fee

-For any amount of tuition fee that you are going to pay for yourself, you will need to sign a payment agreement before enrolment.
-You will be required to pay 25% of the total amount of tuition fee which you are paying yourself by enrolment, and the remaining balance will normally be payable in seven monthly instalments between October and April.
+For any amount of tuition fee that you are going to self-pay, you will need to sign a payment agreement before enrolment.
+You will be required to pay 25% of the total amount of tuition fee which you are self-paying on or before enrolment, and the remaining balance will normally be payable in seven monthly instalments between October and April.

 If you plan to pay the tuition fee yourself, but you find you cannot afford to do this, you can still apply for a Tuition Fee Loan later.
-For the academic year 2018/19 you must apply to Student Finance England for the tuition fee loan by the deadline of 31 May.
-However, QMUL will expect you to keep up with your tuition fee payments until your Tuition Fee Loan is processed by SFE.
+For the academic year 2020/21 you must apply to Student Finance England for the tuition fee loan by the deadline of 31 May 2021.
+However, Queen Mary will expect you to keep up with your tuition fee payments until your Tuition Fee Loan is processed by SFE.
 Once your Tuition Fee Loan is processed, you can apply to the Fees Office for a refund of the tuition fee you have paid yourself.

 How much is the tuition fee if I leave or take time out of my course?